facebook/react/docs/docs/reference-test-renderer.md

 testInstance.parent
 ```

-`parent` is a parent testInstance.
+The parent test instance of this test instance.

 ### `testInstance.children`